 Having not really left my spot in front of the telly all morning I fill Sofia in on the situation only for the news to announce the evacuation of suburbs the length of the Brisbane river and low lying outskirts which start as warnings to get to higher ground but bearly 15mins later Caboolture a suburb at the end of our train line is told not to collect any personal items but evacuated their home immediately.
 Move to higher ground, that there lives are in grave danger.
 This does not do much to calm the situation in our flat with Sofia already in a panic.
 I try my best to keep her calm but to be honest I have no idea what to say or how to reassure her based on what I’m seeing on the telly.
 I’m not sure if we should be packing a bag to leave.

-Myself and Sofia take a few photos of an already flooded Milton (a neighbouring suburb two or three streets away.
+Myself and and a fellow flatmate take a few photos of an already flooded Milton (a neighbouring suburb two or three streets away.
 The water in Milton is at waist height by this point and the flooding which is mainly from the torrential rain cuts off several routes to the city.

 A couple of walk abouts take place at various stages of the evening to check on the rising water and to break up the frightening rolling news programmes.
 While out on one of our expeditions in the rain I manage to injury myself in the flood water.
 Now with a chunk out my knee I’ve got to be extra careful around the mucky water.